Book review of Wild by Cheryl Strayed + Personal Stories to tie it all up. Interested?

 This week when the wifi needed to be renewed, I didn’t have cash on me to pay the bill, and there was no wifi so I could make an online transfer.
 AND my mobile was out of balance to make an online mobile transfer.
 Murphy’s Law live in action, people!

-I desperately needed the internet to do my writing work so I requested the guys from the internet company if they could pay for me and I would get them the cash by the end of the day (after hubs returned home from work) kind-hearted folks renewed it for me and I was back in action.
+I desperately needed the internet to do my freelance writing work so I requested the guys from the internet company if they could pay for me and I would get them the cash by the end of the day (after hubs returned home from work) kind-hearted folks renewed it for me and I was back in action.

 But the thought of owing money to someone kept gnawing at me.